-Details on the building blocks for distributions tariffs:
+Details on the building blocks for distributions tariffs24:

-Allowed Profit • RAB multiplied by WACC plus K-Factor • RAB : updated annually, excluding assets not used for licensed activity • WACC : set for the whole regulatory period; methodology and input data source in line with industry practice • K-Factor : for differences in return caused by the differences between actual and planned RAB.
-Difference between actual and planned RAB is caused by the difference in actual vs. planned unfinished investments in year t-2 and between actual and planned depreciation Allowed Depreciation • Planned depreciation including K-Factor • Planned depreciation: depreciation set for each year based on planned depreciation • K-Factor: correction for the difference between planned and actual depreciation of assets, in year t-2 Allowed OpEx • Initial OpEx multiplied by indexation and efficiency improvement and including a profit sharing mechanism • Initial OpEx: arithmetic average of historical real OpEx incurred in last 3 years, corrected for time value of money; reduced by extraordinary costs; • Indexation and efficiency improvement: OpEx increased by escalation factor, decreased by efficiency factor; • Profit sharing: difference between actual and allowed OpEx halved and reflected in Allowed OpEx over the course of three years (each year starting in t+2 by 1/3 of 50 per cent. of the difference).
-Market Factor • To correct for one-off costs not previously reflected in the approved cost base Provision for Losses and Own Consumption • Allowed volume for losses and own consumption multiplied by natural gas price Consumption • Allowed volume for losses and own consumption: based on avg. historical real losses in years 2014-2018, set individually for each DSO
+Allowed Profit • RAB multiplied by WACC plus K-Factor • RAB : updated annually, excluding assets not used for licensed activity • WACC : set for the whole regulatory period; methodology and input data source in line with industry practice • K-Factor : For differences in return caused by the differences between actual and planned RAB.
+Difference between actual and planned RAB is caused by the difference in actual vs. planned unfinished investments in year t-2 and between actual and planned depreciation Allowed Depreciation • Planned depreciation including K-Factor Depreciation • Planned depreciation: Depreciation set for each year based on planned depreciation • K-Factor: Correction for the difference between planned and actual depreciation of assets, in year t-2 Allowed OpEx • Initial OpEx multiplied by indexation and efficiency improvement and including a profit sharing mechanism • Initial OpEx: Arithmetic average of historical real OpEx, corrected for time value of money; reduced by one-off costs and costs for rental of gas equipment (separate component of revenue-cap); • Indexation and efficiency improvement: OpEx increased by escalation factor, decreased by efficiency factor; • Profit sharing: difference between actual and allowed OpEx halved and reflected in Allowed OpEx over the course of three years (each year starting in t+2 by 1/3 of 50 per cent. of the difference).
+Market Factor • To correct for one-off costs not previously reflected in the approved cost base Provision for Losses•Allowed volume for losses and own consum multiplied by CNG gas priceConsumption• Consumption • Allowed volume for losses and own consumption: Based on avg. historical real losses • CNG gas price: Prices identical for all DSOs based on market conditions Other Costs • Distribution services purchased from other DSOs plus costs of gas equipment rental K-Factor • Differences in allowed vs. actual revenues in year t-2; added to maximum allowed revenue for year t • Mitigates volume risk; guarantees actual revenue is equal max allowed revenue (with two year delay) Predicted Volume Based on DSO predictions Distribution Tariff by Segments • Households and small customers (<620 MWh per year): Prices set in 7 discrete bands based on yearly consumption • Medium and large customers : Variable price identical for all customers, fixed price based on a logarithmic equation • Outcome : Volume expectation based on DSO estimates; limited to no risk from tariffs since revenues guaranteed by revenue-cap regulation

-&lt;sup>32 Source: The ERO, Group's information.
+23 Source: The ERO, Group's information.
+24 Source: The ERO, Group's information.